legend-exp/remage/docs/manual/running.md

 The most useful options include:

 - `macros` – macro files or inline command strings.
-If the given argument is not an existing file it is interpreted as a newline, semicolon, or comma separated list of commands.
+If the given argument is not an existing file it is interpreted as a newline-separated list of commands.
 - `-g, --gdml-files` – include one or more GDML geometry files (see {ref}`geometry`).
 - `-o, --output-file` – sensitive detector hits output file (see {ref}`output`).